 Goshiwon Room Tour

-For a goshiwon tour of a goshiwon in Sincheon (near Yonsei University), check out the video below.
+For a goshiwon tour of a goshiwon in Sincheon (near Yonsei University), check out this video.
 In it they explore the whole goshiwon including the facilities and the rooms.
 The goshiwon is a bit bigger and more modern than many others, however, so keep that in mind.

 More Information about Goshiwons!

 Do you have any questions that weren’t answered in this post?
-If so, please feel free to check out the video below!
+If so, please feel free to check out this video!
 Alternatively, if you have any further questions feel free to reach out to me at [email protected] or leave a comment below.

 I will answer as soon as I am able to!

 Disclaimer: This post was written with the assistance of the staff at Gooshipages.
 However, the post is not sponsored.
 Opinions expressed in this post are my own and after personally seeing how Goshipages operates I believe it to be a great service for foreigners in Seoul.

 All images in this post were provided by Sinchon Guest Oneroomtel.